14 Special Things About The Swiss Alps That Make It Famous

 Charming Towns in The Swiss Alps

-Isn’t it a paradise when you’re surrounded by these snowy mountains, lush meadows with flower-embellished wooden Swiss chalets?
+Isn’t it a paradise when you’re surrounded by these snowy mountains and lush meadows with flower-embellished wooden Swiss chalets?
 Like, there’s no stress you can get here even a tiny bit!
 It’s just heaven.
 Agree with me:

-There are many places in the Swiss Alps where you can find these chalets.
+There are many places in the Swiss Alps to find these chalets.
 But the most famous you can visit are the traditional chalet houses in Zermatt (see the image above)

 Peaceful Alpine Pastures